Beto18v/pianio/README.md

 - Node.js + npm
 - For **Web MIDI**: a Chromium-based browser (Chrome / Edge)
   - Web MIDI requires a **secure context** (`https://` or `http://localhost`).
-  - If Web MIDI is not available, PianoFlow automatically switches to **mock mode**.
+  - If Web MIDI is not available, Pianio automatically switches to **mock mode**.

 ### Quick start

-From `pianoflow-front`:
+From `pianio-front`:

 ```bash
 npm install